-STEP 4: After completion of the online Orientation quiz, call the WCC Admissions & Records Office at (530) 661-5720 to make an appointment to take the Placement Test, which evaluates your skills in English, Math, and Reading to enable you and your counselor to choose the right courses for your first semester at WCC.
-Check the Placement Testing schedule and location here: http://wcc.yccd.edu/admissions/assessment.aspx.
+STEP 5: Call the WCC Admissions & Records Office at (530) 661-5720 to make an appointment to take the Placement Test, which evaluates your skills in English, Math, and Reading to enable you and your counselor to choose the right courses for your first semester at WCC.Check the Placement Testing schedule and loca-tion.
 Testing is by appointment only.
 When you complete the placement test, you will be given your scores and the opportunity to choose the date and time of the required Counseling Session you would like to attend.

-STEP 5: Attend the required Group Counseling Session for which you were scheduled following completion of the Placement Test.
+STEP 6: Attend the required Counseling Session for which you were scheduled following completion of the Placement Test.
 Be sure to keep your Counseling Session appointment in order to be cleared for registration.
 With the help of the counselor, you will select the courses in which you will enroll during your first semester at WCC.

-STEP 6: On or after your Priority Registration Date, register and pay your fees online through WebAdvisor.
+STEP 7: On or after your Priority Registration Date, register and pay your fees online through WebAdvisor.
 Be sure to observe the TEN DAYS TO PAY rule to avoid being dropped from your courses for nonpayment.
 If you believe you are eligible for Financial Aid and/or the Board of Governors enrollment fee waiver, apply through the Financial Aid office before registering.

-STEP 7: Be sure to attend the first meeting of each of your classes, and best wishes as you begin your studies at Woodland Community College.
+STEP 8: Be sure to attend the first meeting of each of your classes, and best wishes as you begin your studies at Woodland Community College.